PoyaManouchehri/intro-to-nnet-r-and-dotnet/Part3-Loading-Data.md

   loadBankMarketingData()
   ```

-  The output of our function is a _data frame_, an important data structure in R which holds a table of data which can have different column types.
+  The output of our function is a _data frame_; an important data structure in R. A data frame is a table of data which can have different column types.
 By default R will call the `print()` on the output of our function and to try to write out something useful.
 In this case you will see some of the CSV data followed by something like this:

   ```
   [ reached getOption("max.print") -- omitted 3933 rows ]
   ```

-5. Again in the console call the function, but this time assign the result to a global variable
+5. Again in the console call the function, but this time assign the result to a global variable.

   ```R
   data <- loadBankMarketingData()